JSHowland2025/uv5r_programmer_python/README.md

-Here is the full README file as plain text.
-Copy everything below into a file named `README.md`.

 # Quick UV-5R Repeater Programmer

 A simple terminal-based Python tool for quickly programming a single memory channel in a Baofeng UV-5R.